Skip to main content Skip to navigation

 Week 3

 Navigating the Library.
-Andy Calvert (History subject librarian) and colleagues from the Library will help guide you through inter-library loans, the repository of published work, the research exchange, and what support the library offer pgrs.
+Andy Calvert (History subject librarian) from the Library will help guide you through their spaces (research exchange) and services (inter-library loans, the WRAP repository of published work, PGR support / training). !!
+Meet outside the barriers at the entrance to the University Library !!

 Week 4